GSP747

 Congratulations!

 You have learned how Cloud Build can orchestrate a pipeline to quickly deploy Hugo websites to Firebase, which provides a CDN and SSL certificate.
-Cloud Build allows you to tailor the process to adapt to your needs.
+Cloud Build allows you to tailor the process to your needs.
 The short deployment times allow you to innovate quickly and test your website revisions with little effort.
 Consult the Cloud Build and Firebase documentation for more information.

 Google Cloud training and certification